 A University of Wisconsin-Green Bay, Sheboygan instructor and private music studio owner has developed a game called It’s JUST Music Theory™ that helps students master challenging music theory concepts.
 The game covers intermediate and advanced level music theory topics in an interactive platform that students find engaging.
 It is designed for 4 players who move about the game board and answer questions to test and improve their mastery of a wide range of theory concepts.

 Concepts covered include terms, intervals, spelling triads, chord functions, and key signatures.
 While enhancing overall music theory knowledge, the game provides questions geared specifically toward progressive music theory tests.
 Replaying the game allows students to encounter new variables and new tests, reinforcing their learning.

 - High school students studying music theory, preparing for theory tests and perhaps a college music degree

 - Public and private music schools, camps and teachers

 - Groups including the Music Teachers National Association (MTNA) and National Association for Music Education (NAfME)

-- Fun – an engaging way to learn a challenging subject, as students help each other learn
+- Fun – an engaging way to learn a challenging subject

 - Comprehensive – to win, players must pull many aspects of music theory together